-- 5.10.4 ceases to be a Member; - 5.10.5 resigns by Written notice to the Trustees (but only if at least five Trustees will remain in office); - 5.10.6 is removed by an Ordinary Resolution at a general meeting, after the meeting has invited the views of the Trustee concerned and considered the matter in the light of any such views. - 5.11 A technical defect in the appointment of a Trustee, of which the Trustees are unaware at the time, does not invalidate decisions taken at a meeting.
+- 5.8.7 is removed by an Ordinary Resolution at a general meeting, after the meeting has invited the views of the Trustee concerned and considered the matter in the light of any such views. - 5.9 A technical defect in the appointment of a Trustee, of which the Trustees are unaware at the time, does not invalidate decisions taken at a meeting.